 Because this profession has an unusually large variety of practice philosophies and chiropractic techniques, individuals should feel comfortable asking all the questions necessary to understand the chiropractic examination, diagnosis, and treatment program.

 Research and locate chiropractors in your area that can help alleviate your back and neck pain.

 Sourced through Scoop.it from: www.elpasochiropractorblog.com

 The core concept of chiropractic is to restore the function of your nervous system so that it can do what’s it’s designed to do, keep your body healthy and active.
 Chiropractic is truly about prevention.
 For Answers to any questions you may have please call Dr. Jimenez at

-The information herein on "Chiropractic Care Is More Than A Spine Adjustment!" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chiropractic Care Is More Than A Spine Adjustment!" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Presently Matriculated: ICHS: MSN* FNP (Family Nurse Practitioner Program)